The city’s current planning staff review and coordinate development applications.

 The Planning Commission must approve final development plans prior to building permits being issued.
 No public hearing is required.

-City Council approval only is required if the applicant appeals the Planning Commission decision, or if required by the Council as part of the rezoning or special use permits approval process.
+City Council approval only is required if the applicant appeals the Planning Commission decision, or if required by the Council as part of the rezoning or special use permit approval process.

 A Certificate of Conformity is a specific type of final plan application for projects in Downtown Overland Park, which follow the downtown form based code.